 The Cholesterol Diet: Healthy Dieting for the Body

-A healthy diet is among the most important approaches to reducing blood cholesterol levels and cardiovascular disease.
+A healthy diet is among the most important approaches to reducing blood cholesterol and cardiovascular disease.

 Planning a healthy diet means thinking differently about the types of food you eat and the quantity of food you consume.

-A balanced diet is important, but you may have to consider a slightly different balance.
+A balanced diet is essential, but you may have to consider a slightly different balance.

-Generally, a diet low in fat should replace high fat and avoid any unhealthy fat.
+Generally, a low-fat diet should replace high fat and avoid unhealthy fat.
 Low-fat content in meals can eventually help somewhat to reduce fat levels in the blood.